sarkahn/rltk_unity/README.md

   * A MonoBehaviour wrapped around a `SimpleConsole`.
 Allows you to easily reference and write to a console from other MonoBehaviours.
   * Console properties can be tweaked from the inspector.
   * No need to call `Dispose()` or `Draw()`.
+  * Can be set up automatically using the menu option `GameObject/RLTK/Initialize Simple Console`.

 ## How to get it
 The recommended way to use this package is via the Unity Package Manager.
 At the top left